 Masterparts stocks a wide range of aftermarket parts and spares for all Fiat vehicles on South African roads.
-Among these are the Fiat Uno and the Fiat 500 range.
 It’s likely we’ll have just about any Fiat part you require – but if we don’t have a part in stock, we’ll do our best to find it for you.

 Are parts from Masterparts cheaper than those from Fiat dealers?

 Fiat parts and spares from Masterparts are usually cheaper than those from Fiat Chrysler Automobiles dealers in South Africa.

 However, this doesn’t mean you’ll be compromising on quality.
 We deal directly with original equipment manufacturers and suppliers (OEM and OES), locally and internationally.
 In many cases, the parts we offer are identical to those provided by Fiat dealers – just at more competitive prices.

 Types of Fiat parts we provide